ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 What Does Research Say About AI Documentation Tools in Practice?

-A 2025 UCLA study found charting time as a share of total visit time fell by roughly half in the AI group.
-A separate AMA analysis found primary care physicians spend an average of 36.2 minutes on EHR tasks per 30-minute visit.⁹ After-hours EHR time has gotten worse year over year.
+A 2025 UCLA randomized trial of 238 physicians across 14 specialties found that one of two AI scribes tested—Nabla—reduced note-writing time by 9.5% compared to usual care; the other tool showed no statistically significant change.
+Both tools showed modest improvements in burnout and cognitive workload scores.⁸ A separate analysis of primary care physicians at Massachusetts General Hospital and Brigham and Women's Hospital found they spent an average of 36.2 minutes on EHR tasks per 30-minute scheduled visit, including 6.2 minutes of after-hours "pajama time" per visit.⁹ After-hours EHR time has gotten worse year over year.
 Headline burnout rates have slightly improved in that period, but the documentation burden has not.

 Not all studies are positive.
 A Cleveland Clinic study of high-burden primary care physicians found one significant change from AI scribe use: fewer characters typed.
 Same-day chart closure fell 3%.
 After-hours work increased, though not significantly.
 Mean likelihood to recommend scored 6.5 out of 10.¹⁰